Code-Institute-Submissions/stream-two-project-2/README.md

 Additionally, JavaScript was used on the Results and Players pages in order to prevent charts from being rendered until such time as the user made a selection from a drop-down menu.
 This was done because on these pages, it is not intended that the entire data set should be viewed at once and therefore only the selection menus are rendered on page load.
 The rest of the charts are rendered from a separate script when the first selection is made from the menu.
 The JavaScript also hides the page content below the select menu in order to prevent the chart headings from being displayed when the charts are not rendered.

+Similar use of JavaScript is made on the Match Data page where there is a data table which can either hold all match results or only those which match the user's selections from the charts.
+The user has the option to show the data table by clicking a button, at which time the table will be rendered for the first time.
+Another button gives the option to subsequently hide the data table.

-A similar use of JavaScript is made on the Rivalries page, where the details for the head-to-head between two players remains hidden until such time as the user chooses both 'Player 1' and 'Player 2'.
+Further use is made on the Rivalries page, where the details for the head-to-head between two players remains hidden until such time as the user chooses both 'Player 1' and 'Player 2'.
 This is achieved by setting both to 'false' in a JavaScript object and then using functions to change each to 'true' when a selection is made.
 Another function is then run to check whether both and true and if they are the CSS class which hides the charts is removed.

 ## Back End Development